outer-labs/react-forge-viewer/README.md

 # React Forge Viewer Component

 ## Motivation
 Autodesk provides a web-based viewer that can load and display a wide range of 2D and 3D models (Revit, Navisworks, AutoCAD, etc.).

 The `ForgeViewer` component in this package makes it easy to include and interact with the viewer in your React apps by wrapping the standard Autodesk libraries in a React-friendly interface.

-Note that this component is optimized for what seems to be the most common case -- one viewer per page, and a single document per viewer.
+Note that this component is not authored by Autodesk.

+We've optimized for what seems to be the most common case -- one viewer per page, and a single document per viewer.
 It also assumes you will take care of generating a valid oAuth token to access Forge, and generate a URN for you document (via Model Derivative API).

 ## Supported React Versions
 This package requires React 16.4.1 and higher.